Elmo Hope Day

 Click here to Support Jazz on the Tube

-Elmo Hope grew up listening to jazz and classical music with childhood neighbor Bud Powell.
+Elmo Hope grew up listening to jazz and classical music with his childhood neighbor, Bud Powell.

-Justice prevailed and he was cleared of all charges and after serving his country in late 1947 he began playing with and octet led by trumpeter Eddie Robinson.
+Justice prevailed, and he was cleared of all charges.
+After serving his country in late 1947, he began playing with an octet led by trumpeter Eddie Robinson.

 Elmo mainly gigged in clubs as a soloist before his stay with the “Joe Morris Band” from 1948 to 1951.

-During June of 1953 he recorded as a member of a quintet led by Clifford Brown and Lou Donaldson producing six songs which it has been suggested were instrumental in commencing the hard bop jazz revolution.
+In June 1953, he recorded as a member of a quintet led by Clifford Brown and Lou Donaldson, producing six songs that have been suggested were instrumental in commencing the hard bop jazz revolution.

 Hope would also record leading a quintet featuring Frank Foster and Art Blakey and would go on to work with Sonny Rollins, John Coltrane, and Jackie McLean.

-Elmo Hope moved to Los Angeles while touring with Chet Baker in 1957 after having his New York musicians license revoked as the result of a drug conviction.
+Elmo Hope moved to Los Angeles while touring with Chet Baker in 1957 after having his New York musician’s license revoked as a result of a drug conviction.

-There he collaborated with saxophonist Harold Land but was not happy and returned to New York in 1961 and began playing with Philly Joe Jones’ quintet.
+There he collaborated with saxophonist Harold Land, but he was not happy and returned to New York in 1961 and began playing with Philly Joe Jones’ quintet.

 His 1963 LP “Sounds from Rikers Island” was comprised of two sessions recorded before and after his incarceration in the prison on a drug conviction.

-After initially being hospitalized for pneumonia, Elmo Hope died from a heatattack on May 19, 1967.
+After initially being hospitalized for pneumonia, Elmo Hope died from a heart attack on May 19, 1967.